syncfusion-content/ej2-grid-docs/ej2-javascript/grid/how-to/excel-checkbox-filter.md

 ## Limitations for Checkbox List Data in On-Demand Excel/Checkbox Filtering

-* It is recommended to keep the itemsCount within 300, as large DOM maintenance may cause performance degradation.
+* It is recommended to keep the itemsCount within 300, as large DOM maintenance may cause unwanted white space and performance degradation.